-Bob Swann and Slater King (cousin of Martin Luther King) organized New Communities, Inc. after a visit to Israel to witness the work of the Jewish National Fund.
+Bob Swann and Slater King, together with other Black leaders in Georgia, organized New Communities, Inc. after a visit to Israel to witness the work of the Jewish National Fund.
 They were concerned that African Americans were excluded from land ownership in the South.

 Bob Swann spent two and a half years in prison during World War II as a conscientious objector.
 He was deeply concerned about how people live on the planet, consume its resources and build wealth.
-During that time he concluded there were three root causes of war: the commodification of land, the monopoly held by nations in creating and distributing credit, and the loss of community in the face of ever more powerful global economic interests.
-With his partner, Susan Witt, he founded E. F. Schumacher Society (today called Schumacher Center for a New Economics) and Community Land Trust in the Southern Berkshires, which has helped form a sisterorganization, the Berkshire Community Land Trust, to expand its capacities to hold multiple kinds of land.
+During that time he concluded there were three root causes of war: the commodification of land, the monopoly held by nations in creating and distributing money, and the loss of community in the face of ever more powerful global economic interests.
+In 1980, with his partner, Susan Witt, he founded the E. F. Schumacher Society (today called Schumacher Center for a New Economics).
+In the same year, together with interested partners in the Southern Berkshires, they founded the Community Land Trust in the Southern Berkshires (CLTSB).
+In 2015 CLTSB helped form a sister organization, the Berkshire Community Land Trust, to expand its capacities to hold multiple kinds of land.

 In 1980 Bob Swann and Susan Witt were invited out to the Berkshires from their Cambridge, MA offices to help form a community land trust.
 With interested members of the Berkshire region they incorporated the Community Land Trust in the Southern Berkshires.
-The first acquisition of land was a ten acre site purchased for $25,000n in Egremont, Massachusetts.
+The first acquisition of land was a ten acre site purchased for $25,000 at then market rate in Egremont, Massachusetts.
 The previous owners had named the site “Alvastra” which is Gaelic for “close to the stars.”
 On the land sat two houses, a garage, a workshop and an orchard.
-Eventually the garage became a house and the workshop became a home for the Schumacher Library.
+Eventually the garage became a house and the workshop became a home for the Schumacher Center’s Library.
 In 2003, The Nature Conservancy donated an additional acre to the settlement.
-Today, four homes, the library and the orchard occupy eleven acres.
+Today, three homes, a residence for those with disabilities, the library and the orchard occupy eleven acres.

 The founding documents created in 1980 have withstood the test of time, legal challenges and community evolution.
 The bylaws established an open, democratic organization of community members with a shared vision for the future.
 A tripartite board of trustees was structured to include community members, leaseholders and local professionals with relevant expertise.
 The lease agreements were devised to enable occupants to build wealth with equity in their improvements on community-owned land.
 The land use plan made the connection between living on the land and quality of life.